anasmez/speedcubingmadrid.org/README.md

 In any case you need to create an Oauth application on the instance of the WCA website you are targeting (local, or production), this is [here](https://www.worldcubeassociation.org/oauth/applications) for on the "production" website of the WCA.
 The URL of callback is the page managing the authentication on the site of the AMS, locally it is `http://localhost:1234/wca_callback`.

-Once this is done, it will be necessary to add the id of the application and the secret to the local environment; the website can load environment variables from a `.env` file, so just create a `.env` file at the root of the repository.
+Once this is done, it will be necessary to add the id of the application and the secret to the local environment; the website can load environment variables from a `.env` file, so copy the `.env.example` as a `.env` file at the root of the repository.
 It will contain for example this:

 ```bash